aitorzip/DeepGTAV/README.md

 It can have some drawbacks also:

 - Generates a lot of files, which can be hard to handle by graphical file browsers
-- Higher size, given by the generation of meta-data from images and files.
+- Higher size, given by the generation of meta-data produced by the individual files.

 ## TODO
 * Finish randomizing some events, add more cars